 "To play, or not to play?"
 That is the sports question parents of children with attention deficit hyperactivity disorder (ADD/ADHD) often ask.
 My usual, positive response is based on the good things we know: Children in sports generally do better in school, manage their time well, develop friendships, and, of course, have some good, old-fashioned fun.

 As a psychologist, I view sports as a training ground for not only the sport itself, but also for life and social skills.
 Here are some of the social and personal pluses of being involved in athletic activity, and how you can help your child achieve them.

 Speaking of coaches, some are so invested in winning that they won't give playing time to the distractible, "wiggle worm" youngster.
 However, there are many dedicated coaches out there.
 Look for one who will appreciate your child's special needs and allow her time to understand directions and follow rules.
-(For tips on talking to your coach, see "How to Coach the Coach.")
+(For tips on talking to your coach, see "How to Help Coach Your ADHD Child Athlete.")

 To help your child with specific skills, arrange for pre-practice training with the coach, or hire a personal trainer.
 One boy told me how his soccer "helper" taught him the rules in a one-on-one setting.
 He had the chance to grasp the basic rules, and he was better prepared for the team's next game.
 Rehearsal with Mom or Dad can also help your young athlete follow the coach's directions.